D0210

 Documentation Requirements

-• Patient's medical and dental history
+- Patient's medical and dental history.

-• Detailed interpretation of the radiographic findings
+- Interpretation of the radiographic findings by the dentist.

-• Date of service and provider's credentials
+- Date of service and dentist's signature.

 Billing Considerations